fnproject/fn/docs/hot-functions.md

 In the case you need faster start times for your function, you may use a hot container instead.

-Hot containers are started once and kept alive while there is incoming workload.
+hot functions are started once and kept alive while there is incoming workload.
-Thus, it means that once you decide to use a hot container, you must be able to tell the moment it should reading from standard input to start writing to standard output.
+Thus, it means that once you decide to use a hot function, you must be able to tell the moment it should reading from standard input to start writing to standard output.